liferay/liferay-docs/develop/tutorials/articles/270-product-navigation/02-customizing-the-control-menu/01-customizing-the-control-menu.markdown

 Menu.
 You can easily test this when you open and close the Product Menu on the home page.

 Lastly, if you're planning on providing functionality that will stay exclusively inside the Control Menu, the `StagingProductNavigationControlMenuEntry` class calls its JSP like this:

         @Override
         public String getIconJspPath() {
             return "/control_menu/entry.jsp";
         }

-In particular, the `entry.jsp` is returned, which embeds the Staging Bar portlet into the Control Menu.
+The `entry.jsp` is returned, which embeds the Staging Bar portlet into the Control Menu.

-You will also need to specify the servlet context from where you are loading the JSP files.
+You also need to specify the servlet context from where you are loading the JSP files.
 If this is inside an OSGi module, make sure your `bnd.bnd` file has defined a web context path: